bio-tools/biotoolsDocs/IFB_tools.rst

    * **Analyse** - *Analysis* (http://edamontology.org/operation_2945)
    * **Download** - *Data retrieval* (http://edamontology.org/operation_2422)

    When annotating the operations, you should specify all of these that apply.
-Consider carefully whether the *Analyis* operation(s) would be better described as discrete tools in it's own entry (see `bio.tools entries <#bio-tools-entries>`_.
+Consider carefully whether the *Analyis* operation(s) would be better listed as functions of discrete tools described in their own own entries (see `bio.tools entries <#bio-tools-entries>`_.